The Monster (2016) - Review

 Oh right, there’s also a monster.

 No, it’s not a metaphorical representation of Kathy’s alcoholism like you might expect after a half-hour of drama between the two characters.
 There’s a literal monster that shows up.
 Had the trailer not actually shown the silhouette of it, I would have doubted it was actually in the movie for the first 40 minutes.
-Along the drive, Kathy tries to avoid an animal in the road and ends up wrecking her car and stranding the two of them on the road, in the woods, in the rain.
-She calls a tow-truck and ambulance before either of them notice that something is amiss with the animal that they hit.
-From the moment they notice something wrong to the moment that the monster claims a victim, it’s some good tension and suspense.
-The rest of it is a bit like a knockoff Cujo.
+Along the drive, Kathy tries to avoid an animal on the road and ends up wrecking her car and stranding the two of them on the road, in the woods, in the rain.
+She calls a tow truck and ambulance before either of them notices that something is amiss with the animal that they hit.
+From the moment they notice something wrong to the moment that the monster claims a victim, there’s some good tension and suspense.
+The rest of it is a bit like a knockoff of Cujo.

 TL;DR (Conclusion)